5 Ways to Maintain Boundaries During the Holidays

 Imagine a person, Glenn, arriving at a family thanksgiving meal: their mom is asking when she'll be getting grandkids while Glenn's cousin is asking for money and Glenn's phone keeps buzzing with work emails.
 All the while, the family dog keeps jumping on Glenn's leg.

 That's a lot going on.
 Any of these could leave Glenn feeling stressed, drained, anxious, and bending over backward to make others feel comfortable.
 What Glenn needs most is to take a beat and respond in a way that's best for him, not in a way that makes him feel worse.

-Now, if Glenn were to set boundaries, he would silence his phone, tell his cousin no, tell the dog to sit, and let his mom know that the grandkids will come when they come.
+Now, if Glenn were to set boundaries, he would silence his phone, tell his cousin no, ask the dog to sit, and let his mom know that the grandkids will come when they come.
 Seems easy enough to say, but it's a lot more difficult to do.

 Types of Boundaries: